 An allergist is an expert who deals with allergies and the complications they cause.
 Allergists can help determine if a patient’s symptoms are allergies or simply a cold or other virus.

 There are many types of allergies, but seasonal allergies are the most common type.
 Exposure to pollen most often causes intense itching, sneezing, watery eyes, etc. Allergies begin when plants release pollen, which is produced to spread its genetic material.

 Pollen from flowers is spread by insects that carry it from flower to flower, containing it to a certain extent.
 However, trees, grasses, and weeds launch the pollen in the air causing it to fly, in some cases, for miles.

 Currently, there is a high level of interest in allergies that leads to pollen counts and warnings of pollen levels on the news.

 Perennial (or year-round) allergies may be less intense than pollen-based or seasonal allergies.
 These are most often seen indoors and include dust mites, cockroaches, molds and pets.
 Pets and molds can cause a quicker and more obvious response with itching, sneezing, and nasal congestion.
 But dust mites and cockroaches cause more of a general feeling of nasal fullness, congestion and eye irritation.
 Asthma can also be triggered by the dust mite and cockroach allergen, which is not always as obvious as a cat or dog allergy.

-This section is primarily about allergen-based allergies.
+This page has been primarily about allergen-based allergies.
 For information on other allergies, please click a link below: